Princeton Academy of the Sacred Heart: Campus

 Princeton Academy is located on a 48-acre site approximately 3 miles from downtown Princeton, New Jersey.
-The Kalkus House, where the admission and administrative offices are located, was built in 1930 by Matthews Construction Company and designed by the architect Rolf Bauhan for Helen and Thomas Dignan.
-The Dignans owned the house until 1947, at which time it was sold to the Marianites of Holy Cross.
-The property was called Our Lady of Princeton until it was sold to Princeton Academy of the Sacred Heart in the late 1990s.
+The Kalkus House (formerly Manor House), where administrative offices are located, was built in 1930 by Matthews Construction Company and designed by Rolf Bauhan for Helen and Thomas Dignan.
+The Dignans owned the house until 1947 when it was sold to the Marianites of Holy Cross.
+The property was called Our Lady of Princeton until sold to Princeton Academy of the Sacred Heart in the late 1990s.

 The new Athletic and Convocation Center was dedicated in December 2006.
 The William E. Simon chapel library was designed by Richardson Smith Architects and was dedicated in January 2008.
-The William E. Simon chapel library features a five-panel silk painting of the Mater created by Princeton-area artist Juanita Yoder.
+The William E. Simon Chapel Library features a five-panel silk painting of the Mater created by Princeton-area artist Juanita Yoder.
 It is customary for schools within the Sacred Heart network to display a painting of the Mater.
-Princeton Academy's representation of the Mater was inspired by a fresco of the Mater Admirabilis which was created in 1844 and is hanging in the Trinita dei Monti in Rome, Italy.
+Princeton Academy's representation of the Mater was inspired by a fresco of the Mater Admirabilis, which was created in 1844 and is hanging in the Trinita dei Monti in Rome, Italy.

-The Manor House was renamed to the Kalkus House in the spring of 2015 in honor of the then-headmaster, Olen Kalkus.
+The Manor House was renamed Kalkus House in the spring of 2015 in honor of founding headmaster Olen Kalkus.

-In 2012 the school began drilling geothermal wells to reduce energy costs.
+In 2012, the school began drilling geothermal wells to reduce energy costs.